SmartStore configuration settings reside in three files:

 Most of the SmartStore

 server.conf settings, including all of the common ones, are configured on the peer nodes.
-A few rarely-changed settings are configured instead on the master node.
+A few rarely-changed settings are configured instead on the manager node.
 All settings configured on the peer nodes must be the same across all peer nodes.